An Exact Solver for Submodular Knapsack Problems: A basic branch-and-bound algorithm.

 Consider an instance $(I,f,w,B)\in \I$ with a basic search tree $T=(V,A)$, and any $S\in V$.
 To decide whether a node $S$ can be pruned, we must determine whether any of its descendants can yield an improvement on the current best-known solution value, denoted as $s^*$.
 In particular, $S$ can be pruned if

-However, this requires solving a submodular knapsack problem, which is NP-hard.
-Nevertheless, we can prune $S$ if we can show that an upper bound on the left hand side of Inequality~\eqref{in2} is smaller than or equal to $s^*$.
+However, this requires solving another submodular knapsack problem, which is NP-hard.
+Nevertheless, we can prune $S$ if we can show that an upper bound on the left-hand side of Inequality~\eqref{e_in2} is smaller than or equal to $s^*$.
 To this end, we first define the marginal gain and relative marginal gain of an element $i\in I$, when added to a set $X\subseteq I$.

 \begin{definition} Let $(I,f,w,B)\in\I$.
-For any $X,Y\subseteq I$ , we define the \emph{marginal gain of $Y$ with respect to $X$} as $f(Y\vert X)\coloneqq f(Y\cup X)-f(X)$.
+For any $X,Y\subseteq I$, we define the \textbf{marginal gain of $Y$ with respect to $X$} as $f(Y\vert X)\coloneqq f(Y\cup X)-f(X)$.
 If $Y=\{i\}$ for some $i\in I$, we write $f(i\vert X)$ for short.
-Further, we define the \emph{relative marginal gain} of an element $i\in I$ with respect to a set $X\subseteq I$ as $\frac{f(i\vert X)}{w_i}$. \end{definition}
+Further, we define the \textbf{relative marginal gain} of an element $i\in I$ with respect to a set $X\subseteq I$ as $\frac{f(i\vert X)}{w_i}$. \end{definition}

-By exploiting the submodularity of $f$, we obtain the following upper bound on the left hand side of Inequality~\eqref{in2}:
+By exploiting the submodularity of $f$, we obtain the following upper bound on the left-hand side of Inequality~\eqref{e_in2}:

-Notice that the second summand on the right hand side of Inequality~\eqref{in3} is the optimal solution to the following integer program:
+Notice that the second summand on the right-hand side of Inequality~\eqref{e_in3} is the optimal solution to the following knapsack problem:

-The optimal solution value of this integer program is upper bounded by the optimal solution value of the corresponding linear program, in which $p_x$ is relaxed to $[0,1]$, for all $x\in C(S)$.
+The optimal solution value of this knapsack problem is upper bounded by the optimal solution value of the corresponding linear program, in which $p_x$ is relaxed to $[0,1]$, for all $x\in C(S)$.
 In the spirit of this linear program, we define the following:

 \begin{definition} Let $(I,f,w,B)\in \I$ with a basic search tree $T=(V,A)$.
 For any $S\in V$ and $J\subseteq C(S)$, define

 \end{definition}